CS222-UIUC/team-07-project-smartride/docs/README.md

 The `ci-cd.md` file explains the continuous integration and continuous deployment (CI/CD) pipeline for the project.
 It includes details on automated testing, deployment processes, and how to monitor builds.

-### 6. Change Log
+### 6. Major Change Logs

-The `change-log.md` file provides a history of changes made to the SmartRide project.
-It includes details about new features, bug fixes, and other updates across different versions.
+The `change-log.md` file provides a history of major changes made to the SmartRide project.
+It includes details about new features, bug fixes, and most importantly, architecture refactoring across different versions.

 ---